LF-digitala-kanaler/LFDS/content/components/web/forms/radio-buttons.md

       The button group may also stretch to fill its containing element by appending the class `btn-group-stretch`.
 Consider not stretching the button-group if there are only two btn's (the common example is "Ja / Nej").
 This will result in a lot of empty, unused space inside the buttons which does not look right.
 A rule of thumb would be: **Only use btn-group-stretch when there's more than two btn's, if inside a larger (< 260px) container.**

+      Note, the `data-text` attribute is not needed for stretched buttons

       ```